 Choose between sunrise or sunset villas – either way, you are guaranteed the glorious colours that the Maldives is famous for.

-The two resorts, Kuda Hari and Landaa Giraavaru are miles apart.
+The two Four Seasons Maldives resorts, Kuda Hari and Landaa Giraavaru are miles apart.
 Kuda Hari is a 25-minute speedboat ride from Male airport, while Landaa is a 45-minute seaplane flight.
 Both personify get-away-from-it-all charm and crystal waters.

 Marine lovers should consider the Four Seasons Explorer – a three-deck catamaran that sets out for 3- 4- and 7-night excursions.
 It sails between the two resorts and is also available for private charter.

 Looking for a different Four Seasons experience?
-Read our review of the Four Seasons Hotel Ritz Lisbon.
+Read my review of the Four Seasons Hotel Ritz Lisbon.